neelchauhan/www.neelc.org/content/posts/centurylink-fiber-ad.md

 collected a few facts about why phone companies haven't upgraded to fiber when they were supposed to in the 1990s.

+**UPDATE 1:** The UTC has denied my complaint saying that they don't regulate broadband.
+The AG has forwarded my complaint to CenturyLink.

+I have also complained about these ads to the FCC, and may in fact pay to do a "formal" complaint (but am not sure yet).
+Not because I can't get symmetrical Gigabit (I can), but more to set a higher regulatory precedent.
+Maybe we'll get fiber everywhere.
+Or at least ISPs have to be honest with ads.

 # Digging Deeper

 But if you dig deeper, the predecessors to our modern phone companies who